-Differentiation between T1DM and T2DM is often made using patient factors (eg, age and weight), but the classic distinctions may not always be appropriate, as some cases have overlapping features.
+Differentiation between T1DM and T2DM is often made using patient factors (eg, age and weight), but the classic distinctions may not always be appropriate, given that some cases have overlapping features.
 Diabetes-related autoantibody testing can be helpful in establishing an autoimmune etiology in individuals with previously diagnosed T1DM and to exclude the diagnosis of T1DM in adults without traditional risk factors for T2DM and/or younger age.
 The ADA also recommends that pediatric patients who are overweight or obese and suspected of having T2DM have autoantibody testing to exclude the possibility of autoimmune T1DM.

 Autoimmune markers, including islet cell antibodies (ICAs), insulin antibodies (IAs), glutamic acid decarboxylase antibodies (GADAs, or GAD 65), insulinoma-associated antigen 2, and zinc transporter (ZnT8) antibodies, may be present in cases of T1DM.
 The persistence of two or more of these autoantibodies predicts clinical DM.
 If pursuing antibody testing, at least two autoantibody tests should be ordered (in most cases, a GADA/GAD 65 test in combination with another test).
 However, the specificity of these tests is not perfect; some individuals with T1DM have no autoantibodies, and some individuals with latent autoimmune diabetes or T2DM may have one or more antibodies present.

-Genetic testing is recommended in patients suspected of monogenic diabetes syndromes, such as neonatal diabetes or maturity-onset diabetes of the young, to verify genetic etiology, establish treatment, and identify affected family members.
+Genetic testing is recommended in patients suspected of having monogenic diabetes syndromes, such as neonatal diabetes or maturity-onset diabetes of the young, to verify genetic etiology, establish treatment, and identify affected family members.
 For additional information on the clinical characteristics of monogenic diabetes, refer to the ADA’s Standards of Care in Diabetes.

 Routine Glycemic Control